huawei-noah/SMARTS/docs/sim/cli.rst

     scl scenario build --clean path/to/scenario/directory

-Scenarios can reference remote packages by including a requirements.txt file in the root of the scenario directory.
+Scenarios can reference remote packages or local zoo agent packages by including a requirements.txt file in the root of the scenario directory.
 Packages will be installed during the build.

 In the requirements.txt file: